 Sp by saving for retirement using super, Alex cuts $44k in taxes and pockets an additional $102k in retirement savings.

 Once you’re paying less money in taxes, you’ve then got more inside your investments to keep compounding over the long term.

 And stashing that money into low-cost, low-tax index funds – with a steady return – is a great way to build your retirement wealth.

 No wonder Warren Buffett is always praising index funds*.

 All the investment options in GigSuper are built using index funds.
 This means you won’t be paying fund managers unnecessarily hefty fees to try to outperform the market...because in the long run, that’s an extremely difficult task to pull off.

 Another handy thing about index funds is their tendency to have a lower turnover of assets.

 From a tax perspective, this typically leads to less capital gains tax being triggered.
 Which is great for keeping the Tax Man from binging on your investment returns as intensely as he’d like to.

-*To be clear, they’re endorsing index funds, not GigSuper.
-If they do endorse us, you can bet we’ll let you know.
+*To be clear, he's endorsing index funds, not GigSuper.
+If he does endorse us, you can bet we’ll let you know.